FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 You are likely to see them marked `protected` so they may also be used by subclasses, or `private` so that they may only be accessed internally.

-_These are simple concepts on the surface, but can often be difficult to strategically implement!_

 ---

 # Recapping...

 Classes should organize information so that:

-* information that should only be accessible and relevant to it should remain `private`
+* Information that should only be accessible and relevant to it should remain `private`
-* information that should be accessible by itself and its subclasses should be `protected`
+* Information that should be accessible by itself and its subclasses should be `protected`
-* information that should be accessible by third-party objects and subclasses should be `public`
+* Information that should be accessible by third-party objects and subclasses should be `public`

 ---